bdeckard92/dupUT/README.md

 **Note:** If a bug is related to a virtual class lesson plan in this repository, please create a GitHub issue for faster resolution.

 For information about onboarding and training, please consult your Onboarding course in Canvas.
 If you don't have access or a Canvas account, please email support@bootcampspot.com and provide your name and university.

-For FAQs and reference material regarding teaching this Coding Online course, consult the [Online Instructor Resources Repository](https://coding-bootcamp-instructor-onboarding-prework.readthedocs-hosted.com/en/latest/).

 In case of emergency, message the Full-Stack Online Program Support Manager, Xander Rapstine, in [#05-coding-online](https://trilogyed-instruction.slack.com/archives/CTDADCHD2).